cozy/cozy-docs/src/documents/hack/cookbooks/localization.html.md

 }
 ```

 Each localization file is a key-value list.
-The key should always be the same accross the file.
+The key should always be the same across the file.
 We'll see how we use it later.
 We have rules to name the keys, you can find them at the [end of this page](#guidelines).

 Then bootstrap Polyglot in your application:
 ```javascript